0xflux/Wyrm/Milestones.md

 4) [ ] Admin URI can be configured specifically in the profile - this will help defeat a little CTI
 5) [ ] Number of downloads for staged resources
 6) [ ] String stomping options on built binary
+7) [ ] Random garbage exports in DLL?
-7) [ ] Final OPSEC review on binary indicators to make sure nothing is introduced in this version.
+8) [ ] Final OPSEC review on binary indicators to make sure nothing is introduced in this version.

 ### 0.5.1